-PCTN 1200 Concepts and Skills for the Patient Care Technician 2 class hours, 4 laboratory hours 4 Credits
+PCTN 1200 Concepts and Skills for the Patient Care Technician 2 class hours, 4 laboratory hours CNAS 1000 Prerequisite: Corequisite: PCTN 1100

 This course provides education and training to prepare students to function under the direction of a licensed health care professional to perform non-licensed technical patient care skills in a hospital, Dr.'s office, nursing home, home health environment, and other settings.
-Topics include but are not limited to: work ethics, would care, body mechanics, pre-post assessment and monitoring procedures, and EKG's.
+Topics include but are not limited to: work ethics, wound care, body mechanics, pre-post assessment and monitoring procedures, and EKGs.
 This course has a lab component that includes demonstration/practice skills and patient care in a health care facility.